 Calls in a helicopter with a sniper on-board.
 The sniper is controllable and the helicopter can be ordered to move around the map.
 The sniper can be taken out, which ends the killstreak.

 Uses GPS technology to mark enemies and highlight them through walls.
 The Blind Eye perk makes players immune to the Oracle.
+Call of Duty: Advanced Warfare allows players to upgrade the UAV scorestreak to work similar to the Oracle.

 Drops in a Juggernaut armor that has a personal radar that pings nearby enemies.
 The suit also comes with a Riot Shield and a .44 Magnum.